Murders of Lisa Cash, Christy Cawley and Chelsea Cawley: Investigation

 A suspect known to the victims, a man in his early 20s, was arrested at the scene after being subdued by members of the Garda Armed Support Unit (ASU) and Garda Emergency Response Unit (ERU) using non-lethal weapons, including a taser and pepper spray.

 A full forensic examination of the scene was carried out.
 The upstairs and downstairs windows of the property were open and smashed while blood stains could be seen on the window frames.

 The suspect was treated for injuries while in custody, which delayed questioning.
 He had previously been investigated in relation to an assault against a member of the children's family but was not convicted of the crime.
 He had also previously made threats against the family and had been linked to number of alcohol-fuelled incidents including criminal damage.
 He was also known to local Gardaí for offences including theft and burglary, but had no major previous convictions.

 The next day, on 5 September, 24-year-old Andy Cash was charged with the three counts of murder of his three siblings.
 That evening, he was brought before a special late sitting of Dublin District Court.

+Sentencing

+26-year-old Andy Cash pleaded guilty to the murders of his two sisters and brother – Lisa Cash, Christy and Chelsea Cawley – on 7 May 2024 at the Central Criminal Court.
+He received three terms of life imprisonment, the mandatory sentence.
+The court heard Cash subjected his victims to hundreds of stab and slash wounds before throwing the body of his eight-year-old brother out of the first floor window of their home.
+All three victims had suffered "catastrophic" injuries having been stabbed multiple times, the detective said.
+All three victims had suffered "catastrophic" injuries, particularly their faces, necks and torsos.
+Lisa had 71 injuries, Christy had 107 and Chelsea had 65.